 Schedulers: Upon scheduling, the Noticing Party Scheduler is emailed a universal “Join Link” to the remote session with instructions to forward this link to all known participants.

-Witnesses: Witnesses are emailed a “Join Link” two hours prior to the session.
+Witnesses: Witnesses are emailed a “Join Link” the day before the session.
 In addition, they may receive a universal “Join Link” from the noticing party scheduler.
 Either link may be used.

 How do I access my Remote Proceeding?